 - What affects meso-scale diversity in altered landscapes: how different large-scale patterns of clearing, fire, forest management alter the capacity of landscapes to support species and conversely, how these patterns can be manipulated to increase meso-scale diversity; and

-- Processes underlying patterns of individual species distribution in human-modified landscapes, such as resource availability and interspecific interactions (for example, with aggressive competitors
+- Processes underlying patterns of individual species distribution in human-modified landscapes, such as resource availability and interspecific interactions (particularly the ecosystem-altering noisy miner).

 2. Conservation policy, particularly development of defensible and transparent systems for accounting for conservation gains and losses such as in biodiversity offsetting.